Kwolek Fellowship in Chemistry

 For current students, priority will be given to students who are in their third to fifth year of graduate study at CMU and have shown significant advances in their research.
 Criteria such as creativity and initiative, contributions to collaborative efforts, and record of publications and presentations will be considered.

-The complete nominations should be submitted electronically as a single pdf for each student nominated to Rea Freeland, firstname.lastname@example.org by April 23.
+The complete nominations should be submitted electronically as a single pdf for each student nominated to Lorna Williams, firstname.lastname@example.org.
+Applications are typically due at the end of the Spring semester.
+The exact deadline will be communicated by the department each year.
 The department head may form a small ad hoc committee to rank the nominees.